What is a paywall?

 Best Practices for Implementing a WordPress Paywall

-To reduce friction in the signup process, consider offering a free registration-type plan with limited required fields that don’t require a credit card to get started.
-This plan should give limited access to your content and automatically add them to your newsletter.
+Here is our #1 recommendation: To grow your audience and reduce friction in the signup process, offer a free registration plan (see the case study).
+This plan should give limited access to your content and automatically add the reader to your newsletter.
 When the time is right, offer an option to upgrade to a paid plan.
-At this point, since your free reader is already logged in with an account, it’s only a matter of providing a credit card, greatly reducing the friction.
+At this point, since your free reader is already logged in with an account, it’s only a matter of providing a credit card, greatly reducing the friction of checkout.

 The List: Top 7 WordPress paywall plugins